woywoy123/AnalysisG/docs/source/io/ntupler.rst

         :param str output: The output path and filename to store the selections.

-    .. py:attribute:: Threads -> int

-        Number of CPU cores to use when merging ``.hdf5`` samples.
+    :ivar int Threads: Number of CPU cores to use when merging ``.hdf5`` samples.

-    .. py:attribute:: ProjectName -> str
+    :ivar int Chunks: Number of events to assign to a given thread after each job.
+    :ivar str ProjectName:
         **Important Parameter**: This parameter points the class to the workspace.
         If the **SelectionTemplate** was generated with some **ProjectName** from the Analysis object, then apply the same name to this parameter.

-    .. py:attribute:: Chunks -> int

-        Number of events to assign to a given thread after each job.